BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/inflation.md

 It replaces the currently used Cosmos SDK `x/mint` module.

-The allocation of new coins incentivizes specific behaviour in the Evmos network.
+The allocation of new coins incentivizes specific behaviour in the Butane network.
 Inflation allocates funds to 1) the `Fee Collector account` (in the sdk `x/auth` module) to increase staking rewards, 2) the  `x/incentives` module account  to provide supply for usage incentives and 3) the community pool